Acill/A4000RevB/Gerbers/Readme.txt

-This folder will contain the gerbers and manufacturing data needed to create new boards.
-Pick and place data will also be included in this area.
-I expect to have them generated within the next few days.
+This folder will contain the gerbers for making new boards.
+These are not simple and the chance of a successful board from a low volume hobby fab will be very low.
+It is STONGLY advised to use a good reputable fab that understands Mentor Graphics exported data.